Yves Rossy: Early life and career

-Rossy was born in the Swiss canton of Neuchâtel in 1959.
-He served as a fighter pilot in the Swiss Air Force, where he flew Dassault Mirage IIIs, Northrop F-5 Tiger IIs, and Hawker Hunters.
+Rossy served as a fighter pilot in the Swiss Air Force, where he flew Dassault Mirage IIIs, Northrop F-5 Tiger IIs, and Hawker Hunters.
 He piloted Boeing 747s for Swissair, and later for Swiss International Air Lines.

 Jet wingpack

 Rossy developed and built a wingsuit system comprising a backpack equipped with semi-rigid aeroplane-type carbon-fiber wings—with a span of about 2.4 m—powered by four Jetcat P400 jet engines, modified from large kerosene-fueled model aircraft engines.
 This has led to him being referred to in the press by various monikers, such as The Airman, Rocketman, Fusionman, and—most commonly—Jetman.

 Developmental flights

 In December 2006 (in Bex, Switzerland) Rossy became the first to successfully fly horizontally for six minutes using four jet engines and wings strapped on his back.
 He was quoted as saying: "The idea is to have fun, not to kill yourself".

 Since 2007 Rossy has conducted some of his flight tests from a private airfield, Skydive Empuriabrava, in Empuriabrava (Girona, Costa Brava), Spain.

 In May 2008 Rossy made a flight over the Alps Mountain Range, reaching a top speed of 304 km/h, and an average speed of 200 km/h.

 On 26 September 2008, jumping from a Pilatus Porter at an altitude of 2500 m over Calais, France, Rossy crossed the English Channel with a single jet-powered wing strapped on his back, wearing only a helmet and a flight suit for protection.
 Reaching speeds of up to 120 mph, he made the 35 km flight to England in 13 minutes, where he deployed his parachute and landed in Dover becoming the first person to cross the Channel in this manner.

 In November 2009 Rossy attempted a crossing of the Strait of Gibraltar, hoping to be the first person to fly between two continents using a "Jet pack".
 He leapt from a small plane about 1,950 m above Tangier in Morocco and headed in the direction of Atlanterra, Spain.
 The flight was expected to take about a quarter of an hour.
 Strong winds and cloud banks forced Rossy to ditch into the sea just 3 mi from the Spanish coast, where his support helicopter picked him up ten minutes later, unhurt.
 The Spanish Coast Guard retrieved the jetpack, which was equipped with a parachute and float.

 On 5 November 2010 Rossy flew a new version of his jet-powered flight system and successfully performed two aerial loops before landing via parachute.
 He had launched from a hot air balloon piloted by Brian Jones at 2,400 m.

 On 7 May 2011 Rossy flew above the Grand Canyon in Arizona.
 The United States Federal Aviation Administration (FAA) had classified his flight system as an aircraft.
 When it finally granted him a license, the FAA waived the normal 25 to 40 hours of flight testing time, and Rossy acted quickly to complete his flight.